-A common intervention request concerns the all-loss penalty.
-When such a request is properly made, a Representative should observe the trial to determine whether a judge is causing unnecessary delay in a trial.
+A common intervention request concerns the All-Loss penalty.
+When such a request is properly made, an AMTA Representative should observe the trial to determine whether a judge is causing unnecessary delay in a trial.
 If it appears that the judge is causing or contributing to the delay, you may politely intervene at an appropriate break in the action and direct the judge as necessary.
-See Rule 4.33(6).
+See Rule 5.5(6).